SalomePlatform/adao/doc/en/reference.rst

     `Requirements for functions describing an operator`_.
 If there is some control :math:`U` included in the observation, the operator has to be applied to a pair :math:`(X,U)`.

+**Observers**
+    *Optional command*.
+This command allows to set internal observers, that are functions linked with a particular variable, which will be executed each time this variable is modified.
+It is a convenient way to monitor variables of interest during the data assimilation or optimization process, by printing or plotting it, etc. Common templates are provided to help the user to start or to quickly make his case.

 **Study_name**
     *Required command*.
 This is an open string to describe the study by a name